vatsaldutt/CRYSTAL-MARK-I/README.md

 CRYSTAL responds only when:

-* Wake word is detected **OR**
+* A wake word is detected **or**
-* The user is **visually engaged** (eye contact detected)
+* The user is visually engaged (eye contact detected)

-This eliminates accidental activations and creates **human-like conversational turn-taking**.

-If you’re not looking at CRYSTAL, it often won’t respond — even if it hears speech.
+If you’re not looking at CRYSTAL, it often won’t respond—even if it hears speech.
+This creates **human-like turn-taking** and eliminates accidental activations.

 ---

-### Gesture Control with MediaPipe (Computer Control)
+### Gesture Control via MediaPipe (Vision-Based HCI)

-Using **MediaPipe-based hand and body tracking**, CRYSTAL MARK I supports:
+Using **MediaPipe hand and body tracking**, CRYSTAL MARK I supports:

 * Gesture-based computer control
-* Vision-driven command triggering
+* Vision-triggered commands
 * Hands-free interaction without speech

-This allows CRYSTAL to act as a **vision-based human–computer interface**, not just a voice assistant.
+This makes CRYSTAL a **vision-driven human–computer interface**, not just a voice assistant.

 ---

 ### Embodied Intelligence (Robotic Arm Integration)

 CRYSTAL MARK I is physically embedded in a robotic arm.

-Language outputs can map directly to motor actions:
+Language outputs map directly to motor actions:

 | Language Output | Physical Action   |
 | --------------- | ----------------- |